Tour Information

 -

-You should plan to dress for a 10-15°F temperature decrease from sea-level (at the cruise ship docks) to the glacier.
-We recommend wearing long socks, gloves, sunglasses, and warm layers, as well as sturdy shoes.
-You will be outfitted with glacier boots that will cover your footwear and will provide waterproof protection and make it easier to walk on the snow and ice.
-We will also provide rain pants for wind protection during your airboat excursion.
+You should dress for a 10-15°F temperature decrease from sea-level (at the cruise ship docks) to the glacier.
+We recommend that you dress in sturdy shoes, long socks, warm layers, gloves, and sunglasses.
+We will provide you with over boots and rain pants during your tour.

 -

-Northstar operates its airboat tours on the Taku Glacier.
-The Taku is a massive tidewater glacier and the largest of 38 glaciers that comprise the 1,500 square mile Juneau Icefield.
+We operate all of our airboat tours on the Taku Glacier.
+The Taku is a massive tidewater glacier and the largest of 38 glaciers comprising the 1,500 square mile Juneau Icefield.
 The Taku Inlet region remains, to this day, one of the most pristine and untouched areas of Southeast Alaska.
 Due to the shallow river banks, the inlet is only accessible by careful boat navigation or by air.
 Our base at Taku Point is the area’s only visible human structure, allowing you to view this environment in its rawest form.